Yan-Oliveira/doc-fao/content/ci-custom-search.rst

    - Simplified change management in case of new employees.
    - Better customer service when a wide range of products is used by a customer.

-Available in Service Package
-   GOLD

 Target Groups
    - Internal IT departments
    - External IT service providers
    - Customer support for a wide range of products

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSCICustomSearch

 .. note::